 You said routine oral exams and cleanings are important, but what can owners do to prevent dental disease?

-I also encourage people to start getting oral checkups when their pets are kittens and puppies.
+I also encourage people to start getting oral checkups for their pets when they are kittens and puppies.
 Just like in children, it’s important that teeth are coming in the way they should be.
 Missing teeth or unerupted teeth can cause problems later if they are not detected early.

 There’s a lot of information online about dental care for cats and dogs.
 What is the most common misconception you’ve seen or heard from your clients?